nickynw/mcqbot/README.md

 ### Automated Testing

-Each time a push is made to a branch a series of tests will be run in a pytest suite via a github action/workflow.
+Each time a push is made to a branch a series of unit tests and integration tests will be run in a pytest suite via a github action/workflow.
 On top of this, whenever a pull request is opened, a docker container will be spun up to run the tests in a docker environment based on the production environment, and the merge will only be able to proceed if these tests pass.

 ### Code Quality

 Code will be fully documented, commented where necessary, and all python language classes and functions that I have written are fully typed, ensuring that the code is both robust and easy to understand.
+Pydantic is also used where appropriate to provide data validation and type checking at runtime.

 Every time a push is made to any branch, a number of checks run by various python packages listed below will be automatically run in a github action workflow.
 The push will fail if there are any further changes or improvements suggested by these packages.
 This is a stringent measure to ensure that the only way code can make it into the project is if the code has been correctly formatted and reviewed locally.